2025–26 EuroLeague

-The 2025–26 EuroLeague is the 26th season of the modern era of the EuroLeague.
-Including the competition's previous incarnation as the FIBA Europe Champions Cup, this is the 69th season of the premier basketball competition for European men's clubs.
-This is the first season in the league without the sponsorship of Turkish Airlines since 2009–10 season.
-The Final Four will be held at Telekom Center Athens in Athens, Greece, which marks the second time the Greek capital hosts the Final Four, the first being in 2007.
+The 2025–26 EuroLeague was the 26th season of the modern era of the EuroLeague.
+Including the competition's previous incarnation as the FIBA Europe Champions Cup, it was the 69th season of the premier basketball competition for European men's clubs.
+This was also the first season in the league without the sponsorship of Turkish Airlines since 2009–10 season.
+The Final Four was held at Telekom Center Athens in Athens, Greece, which marked the second time the Greek capital hosted the Final Four, the first being in 2007.

 Starting from this season, the league was expanded from 18 to 20 teams, allowing Dubai Basketball to enter the competition, becoming the first non-Israeli team from outside of Europe to play in the league.

-Fenerbahçe Beko are the defending champions.
+Fenerbahçe Beko were the defending champions, but they failed to retain the title after being eliminated by eventual winners Olympiacos in the semi-finals.

+Olympiacos secured their first title in 13 years and 4th overall in the Final Four, which was held at their arch rivals Panathinaikos AKTOR's venue, Telekom Center Athens.
+Olympiacos also became the first ever regular season leader to claim the title.

 Teams

 Team changes (pre-season)

-A total of 20 teams will participate in the league, including 17 teams from the 2024–25 season, two promoted from the 2024–25 EuroCup and one receiving a long-term wild card.
+A total of 20 teams participated in the league, including 17 teams from the 2024–25 season, two promoted from the 2024–25 EuroCup and one receiving a long-term wild card.

-On 11 April 2025, Hapoel IBI Tel Aviv won the EuroCup title by sweeping Dreamland Gran Canaria, and earned the spot to EuroLeague.
-It will be the debut season of the team in the European top flight.
+On 11 April 2025, Hapoel IBI Tel Aviv won the EuroCup title by sweeping Dreamland Gran Canaria, and earned the spot in the EuroLeague.
+It was the debut season of the team in the European top flight.
 On May 7, 2025, ALBA Berlin opted to play in the FIBA-organised Basketball Champions League, after competing for 24 years in Euroleague Basketball competitions.
-On June 19, 2025, the allocation of long-term wild cards to the following clubs was approved with the aims of ensuring the EuroLeague's long-term sustainability and supporting its strategic expansion to 20 teams:
+On June 19, 2025, the allocation of long-term wild cards to the following clubs was approved with the aim of ensuring the EuroLeague's long-term sustainability and supporting its strategic expansion to 20 teams: